flussonic/mse-player/README.md

 ### Construction:

 ```
+import FlussonicMsePlayer from '@flussonic/flussonic-mse-player'
+...
 const player = new FlussonicMsePlayer(element, url, opts)
 ```

-element - <video> DOM element
+`element` - <video> DOM element

-url - url of a stream
+`url` - url of a stream

-opts
+`opts` is plain object it can include methods:

-  onProgress(utc: number) - triggered every 100ms while a stream is playing and gives current playback time onMediaInfo(info: MediaInfo) - triggered then metadata of the stream is available. metadata include a common information of the stream such as width, height, information about mbr streams and so on.
+  - `onProgress(utc: number)` - triggered every 100ms while a stream is playing and gives current playback time

+  - `onMediaInfo(info: MediaInfo)` - triggered then metadata of the stream is available. metadata include a common information of the stream such as width, height, information about mbr streams and so on.
 After this callback triggered you can use getVideoTracks()/getAudioTracks() methods.

 ### Methods: